-Each chapter proceeds to set out a different dimension of stakeholder citizenshipChapter 2 elaborates the idea of a locally situated yet globally aware form of citizenship in both secondary and higher education that is built in notions of ‘flexible’ and ‘fluid’ civic membership.
-As the title how to integrate the local with the global is a question that runs as a central thread through this book.
+Each chapter proceeds to set out a different dimension of stakeholder citizenship, using a wealth of examples drawn from education systems across the world.
+Chapter 2 elaborates the idea of a locally situated yet globally aware form of citizenship in both English secondary and higher education that is built in notions of ‘flexible’ and ‘fluid’ civic membership.
+As the title indicates, how to integrate the local with the global is a question that runs as a central thread through this book.
 Chapter 3 argues that education is at the heart of democracy ‘for it is not mere participation in political processes but enlightened democratic participation that makes governments rational and accountable, politics less adversarial, and promotes inclusion, empowerment, health and the public good’ (p.
 43).
-The author argues, with Osler, that the institution of the school itself must function in a democratic way to allow genuine local, direct participation by students, citing the Citizen School Project in Porto Alegre (Brazil) as a real-life example.
+The author argues, with Osler (2005), that the institution of the school itself must function in a democratic way to allow genuine local, direct participation by students, citing the Citizen School Project in Porto Alegre (Brazil) as a real-life example.

-Chapter 4 zooms in further on the community aspects of citizenship education, that there are ways of reconciling the growing diversity of local communities with the demand for equality, mainly by valuing diversity as a resource rather than a barrier to equality.
+Chapter 4 zooms in further on the community aspects of citizenship education, using the Northern Irish education system as its principal case study to argue that there are ways of reconciling the growing diversity of local communities with the demand for equality, mainly by valuing diversity as a resource rather than a barrier to equality.
 In an educational setting this means: delivering content about locatedness, making full use of schools and universities as ‘heterotopic spaces’ (eg teaching values without indoctrinating) and ensuring that there is scope for engagement with society outside the classroom.
-In chapter 5, the focus shifts to protest as a manifestation of citizenship, drawing on the many historic occasions when education has acted as a site of protest and has sown the seeds for change.
+In chapter 5, the focus shifts to protest as a manifestation of citizenship, drawing on the many historic occasions when education has acted as a site of protest and has sown the seeds for change in a variety of countries, including England.
 Interestingly, the suggestion here is that rather than suppressing dissent it should be encouraged in the classroom and lecture theatre as something that equips learners with the kind of critical thinking they need to resist extremism.

 The next dimension of citizenship to be discussed is feminism: chapter 6 illustrates the role that education and higher education in particular have played in promoting gender equality, drawing principally on examples of greater female participation in the Arab World.
 These examples are compelling, but the chapter does not flesh out in great detail how such strategies may also play out in relation to citizenship education in the UK.
 The final chapter is dedicated to issues of sustainability and environmental citizenship.
 It provides a perfect illustration of the stakeholder citizenship ideal at the centre of this book as it puts the intricate relationship between the local and the global into sharp relief.
 Sustainability requires young people to learn to work together rather than compete with one another and provides a potential alternative to the neo-liberal education mantra.
-However, in reality, according to , teaching about the environment amounts to little more than teaching ‘green house holding’ which is a far cry from the kind of engaged and culturally aware citizenship that should provide the benchmark for successful teaching in this area.
+However, in reality, according to Findlow, teaching about the environment in English education amounts to little more than teaching ‘green house holding’ which is a far cry from the kind of engaged and culturally aware citizenship that should provide the benchmark for successful teaching in this area.